cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-bash.md

   - validation and detecting corrupted files (head, tail, md5, wc)
   - maintenance and capture using a cron scheduler (cron, curl, wget)
   - cleanup and backup (cp, rm)
 * Mastering the shell is essential if you want to engage in a Big Data Devops / Dataops career!
-Most tools installation and maintenance will require understanding of these concepts.
+Most tools installation, maintenance and troubleshooting will require understanding of these concepts.

 ### Additional Exercises Material
 * [Extra exercises](./2-bash-exercises.md): Additional exercises to practice Shell